charles & emma darwin

 I am named after my grandfather's grandmother, Emma Darwin, née Wedgwood.
 She was the youngest child of Josiah Wedgwood II and his wife Elizabeth, née Allen, and she married her cousin Charles Darwin in 1839 (his mother Susannah was Jos’s eldest sister.)
 Their second son, George, was my great-grandfather.

-My latest book, This is Not a Book About Charles Darwin; a writer's journey through my family, is centred on my struggle to write a novel rooted in my family tree, and it will be published by Holland House Books on Darwin Day, 12th February, 2018.
-Do click that link to find out more about the book - or read on:
+My latest book, This is Not a Book About Charles Darwin; a writer's journey through my family, is centred on my struggle to write a novel rooted in my family tree, and it will be published by Holland House Books on Darwin Day, 12th February, 2019.
+Do click that link to find out more about the book.

 I've blogged in "The Ancestral Elephant" about how my ancestry does - or doesn't - relate to my work.
 Then, just as The Mathematics of Love was published, I was asked to write a piece about it which the Daily Telegraph titled "Emma Darwin may not be famous, but she's already a household name".
 If you run your eye down those pieces you'll see that my feelings about it all are complicated.